Please help us continue to support our friends in Kenya through our Scholarship Program!

-Empowering youth as global citizens is key to their future and to the future of their world.
-Today’s technological tools afford us an opportunity to connect students from around the world and engage them in discussions about issues that matter.
+Technological tools afford us opportunities to connect and engage young people in discussions about important global issues.
 They learn from one another, serve as role models for one another, realize opportunities and are inspired to take action.
 The PETRI scholarship and LifeStraw campaigns are an example of student action projects.